 Defeated Republican Rep. Mia Love delivers rebuke to Trump

-Love, the first and only black Republican woman in Congress, spoke for the first time since she was narrowly defeated by Democrat Ben McAdams for the suburban Salt Lake City seat.
+Mia Love was narrowly defeated by Democrat Ben McAdams for the suburban Salt Lake City House seat.
+The Associated Press called the race for McAdams on Nov.
+20.

-She responded to Trump's jab the day after the election that she lost the race because she "gave me no love, and she lost."
-The claim came during a post-Election Day news conference where he also called out other members of his party who he said failed to fully embrace him.
+At a post-Election Day news conference earlier this month, Trump prematurely declared Love the loser, grouping her with other embattled Republican incumbents who failed to fully embrace him in their re-election bids.

 The White House did not immediately respond to an email seeking comment.